google-deepmind/penzai/docs/guides/howto_reference.md

 ### Linearizing layers

 It is sometimes useful to replace layers with a linear approximation around a particular input.
-Penzai includes a utility for this called `LinearizeAndAdjust` in `penzai.experimental.v2.toolshed.model_rewiring`. `LinearizeAndAdjust` can be used like
+Penzai includes a utility for this called `LinearizeAndAdjust` in `penzai.toolshed.model_rewiring`. `LinearizeAndAdjust` can be used like

 ```
 patched_model = (